Temporal quartic variation for non-linear stochastic heat equations with piecewise constant coefficients: Preliminaries

-The following proposition deals with the uniqueness and existence of the mild solution to equation (\ref{eq:main equation}). \begin{proposition} The centered Gaussian process $(u(t,x), t\in[0, T], x\in\mathbb{R})$ defined by (\ref{eq:solution}), as a solution to equation (\ref{eq:main equation}), exists and satisfies
+The following proposition deals with the uniqueness and existence of the mild solution to equation (\ref{eq:main equation}), together with its uniform moment bounds. \begin{proposition} Let \((\Omega,\mathcal F,\{\mathcal F_t\}_{t\geq0},\mathbb P)\) be a filtered probability space satisfying the usual conditions.
+Assume that \(\sigma\) is globally Lipschitz.
+Then equation \eqref{eq:main equation} admits a unique mild solution $\{u(t,x):(t,x)\in[0,T]\times\mathbb R\}$, up to modification, satisfying, for every \(p\geq2\),

 \end{proposition} The proof of the existence can be done by using the Picard iteration scheme, and for this proof, we need the following useful result.
-And the proof can be dealt with in a similar way as in the proof of Theorem 6.4 in Dalang \emph{et al.}~\cite{MR1500166}. \begin{lemma}[Gronwall's lemma] Suppose $ \phi_1, \phi_2,\dots :[0, T]\rightarrow\mathbb{R}_+ $ are measurable and non-decreasing.
+The proof can be dealt with in a similar way as in the proof of Theorem 6.4 in Dalang \emph{et al.}~\cite{MR1500166}. \begin{lemma}[Gronwall's lemma] Suppose $ \phi_1, \phi_2,\dots :[0, T]\rightarrow\mathbb{R}_+ $ are measurable and non-decreasing.
 Suppose also that there exists a constant $A$ such that for all integers $n\geq 1$, and all $t\in[0, T]$, we have

 Then,

 holds for $n\geq 1$ and $t\in[0, T]$. \end{lemma} \begin{remark} As a consequence of Lemma \ref{le:gronwall}, any positive power of $\phi_n(t)$ is summable in $n$.
 Also, if $ \phi_n$ does not depend on $n$, then it follows that $\phi_n\equiv0$. \end{remark}